Taking part

 Once you’re into it!

-As well as social dancing every Tuesday there are a number of more formal dances organized by the club, including our Highland Ball each February and Spring Dance in May.
+As well as social dancing every Tuesday there are a number of more formal dances organised by the club, including our Ball each February and Spring Dance in May.
 To help beginners participate fully in more formal dances we organise a Nice & Easy Dance in December.
-As part of club nights there is a ceilidh at Christmas time, Burns Night (of course) and during the summer there are Garden Dances.
-To help you progress, there are classes as well as a Day School in November.
+As part of club nights there is a Christmas Party, Burns Night (of course) and during the summer there are Garden Dances.
+To help you progress, there are classes as well as a day long Workshop in November.
 Many members also attend the dances of other clubs and societies locally, nationally and even internationally.

 What it costs